BrownDwarf/contracosta/proposals/TESS_GI_cycle02/README.md

     - Cite Arizona group, starry; tradeoff in fidelity and scalability
 3. Analysis Plan
   - Get amplitudes and periods for a large fraction of stars from TESS data
+  - Compute the typical ratio of Kepler/K2 amplitudes to TESS amplitudes at given SpT/rotation rate to measure spot contrast difference
-  - Get starspot temperature and coverage fraction for a sample of these stars from spectroscopy
+  - Get starspot temperature and coverage fraction for a subsample of these stars from spectroscopy
   - Compute the ratio of TESS amplitude to total spot coverage
   - Compute a regression of spot coverage to rotation rate and spectral subtype.
 4. Technical Feasibility